ShaheryarAbbas/Jquery-HW/README.md

 # Jquery-HW
 Do more write less
-    we use Jquery b two methods
+    we use Jquery in two methods
     1.By using online link/(cdn)
     2.Use downloaded library(has built in methods)
     $ = identifire